JamesBrill/react-speech-recognition/README.md

 ## Commands

-To respond when the user says a particular command, you can pass in a list of commands to the `useSpeechRecognition` hook.
+To respond when the user says a particular phrase, you can pass in a list of commands to the `useSpeechRecognition` hook.
 Each command is an object with the following properties:
-- `command`: This is a string or `RegExp` representing the command you want to listen for
+- `command`: This is a string or `RegExp` representing the phrase you want to listen for
 - `callback`: The function that is executed when the command is spoken
 - `matchInterim`: Boolean that determines whether "interim" results should be matched against the command.
-This will make your component respond faster to commands, but also makes false positives more likely - i.e. the command is detected when it is not spoken.
+This will make your component respond faster to commands, but also makes false positives more likely - i.e. the command may be detected when it is not spoken.
 This is `false` by default and should only be set for simple commands.

 ### Command symbols

 To make commands easier to write, the following symbols are supported:
-- Splats: this is just a `*` and will match multi-word text
+- Splats: this is just a `*` and will match multi-word text:
   - Example: `'I would like to order *'`
   - The words that match the splat will be passed into the callback, one argument per splat
-- Named variables: this is written `:<name>` and will match a single word
+- Named variables: this is written `:<name>` and will match a single word:
   - Example: `'I am :height metres tall'`
   - The one word that matches the named variable will be passed into the callback
 - Optional words: this is a phrase wrapped in parentheses `(` and `)`, and is not required to match the command: